USDA FoodKeeper – Cold Storage Guidelines

-"According to FDA guidelines, Beaufort cheese should be stored in the refrigerator at 40°F or below and consumed within 3-4 weeks of opening to ensure food safety."
+"According to USDA guidelines, Beaufort cheese should be stored in the refrigerator at 40°F or below and consumed within 3-4 weeks of opening for best quality and safety."

 Fridge